Authorised Economic Operator (AEO)

 What are AEOs?

 AEO status is a certified standard authorisation issued by customs administrations in the European Union (EU).
-It certifies that a business has met certain standards in relation to:
+It certifies that an economic operator has met certain standards in relation to:

 - safety and security